Sick Leave & Disability

 If you were actively teaching at the start of the school year, the balance of premiums for the mandatory group life insurance for that year are deducted from your last paycheque before your accumulated sick leave is exhausted.

-If you do not return to teach at the start of the following year, premiums will be deducted from your Income Continuance Plan benefits, or if applicable, the Saskatchewan Teachers’ Disability Benefits Plan.
+If you do not return to teach at the start of the following year, premiums will be deducted from your Teachers’ Long-Term Disability Plan benefits, or if applicable, the Saskatchewan Teachers’ Disability Benefits Plan.
 Teachers who are totally disabled may apply to waive their life insurance premiums.
 Contact the Saskatchewan Teachers’ Superannuation Commission for more information.

 Your Portaplan coverage is maintained as long as your premiums are paid when due.
 Teachers who have been totally disabled for at least six months and are under age 60 may apply to continue insurance coverage without further premium payments.
 Application must be made in writing and a medical certificate is required.